 - How do I choose my insurer

 For the record, all life insurance brands in India can be categorized in just two categories.
 Pure Insurance and Investment-linked life insurance policies.

 Pure Insurance policies commonly known as Term Insurance have a fixed term.
 These policies mature only on the unfortunate death of the policyholder within the specified term.
 If the policyholder survives the term, there is no maturity benefit.
 Term Insurance policies help the policyholder buy an adequate coverage at an extremely affordable premium.
 If you wish to have an adequate life cover to protect your dependents financially or wish to have collateral against a loan, Term Insurance is the ideal option.

 Investment Linked policies combine savings and insurance.
 In these policies, a small part of the premium buys life cover for you and the balance major part is invested to create wealth.
 Most available insurance brands in India are Investment-Linked policies, hence there are many.
 Fortunately, they too can be categorized in two categories, Market-Linked policies and Fixed-Income policies.

-Some investment experts opine that a combination of Term Insurance and an SIP in Equity Funds is a better option than ULIP.
-While I am no fan of ULIP, both ULIP and SIP combo have their own pros & cons.
+Some investment experts suggest a combination of Term Insurance and an SIP in Equity Funds is a better option than ULIP.
+While I am no fan of ULIP, both ULIP and SIP combo have their pros & cons.

-Some reversionary bonus policies have fixed bonus rate throughout the term.
+Some reversionary bonus policies offer fixed bonus rate throughout the term.
 These are Guaranteed Addition policies and the bonus rates do not change here.
-Thus, in these policies actual maturity receivable and the projected amounts are similar.
+In these policies actual maturity receivable and the projected amounts are similar.

-If you wish to create wealth by investing in fixed income linked instruments or fixed income instruments and simultaneously wish to have insurance cover, reversionary bonus or guaranteed addition policies are a good option.
+If you wish to create wealth by investing in fixed income instruments and simultaneously have insurance cover, reversionary bonus or guaranteed addition policies are a good option.